Jason Jordan: Career-ending injury and producer role (2018–present)

 On the February 5 episode of Raw, Jordan told Rollins that he wouldn't compete in a tag team match that night, before Rollins' long-time teammate Roman Reigns teamed up with Rollins instead.
 Later that night, Jordan cost Rollins and Reigns a match for the Raw Tag Team Championship, before Kurt Angle sent him home.
 This was done to write Jordan off television.
 On the next day, WWE reported that Jordan underwent successful surgery to repair a neck injury.
 After that surgery, it was reported that he would be out of action for over a year.
 According to Jon Robinson, author of the book Creating The Mania: An Inside Look at how WrestleMania Comes to Life, the storyline with Kurt Angle would conclude at WrestleMania 34 in a match between them, and during an interview with Kurt Angle the following year, Angle revealed that his WrestleMania 35 opponent Baron Corbin got Jordan's spot due to Jordan's serious injury.

 After his in-ring injury, Jordan began working as a producer.
 Jordan made his first television appearance in over two years on the May 29, 2020, episode of SmackDown, walking alongside police officers who were arresting Jeff Hardy.
 In April 2021, Jordan was reportedly promoted to a new role of lead producer overseeing all other producers at TV tapings.
 On the December 9, 2022, episode of SmackDown, Jordan made an appearance during the birthday celebration of his storyline father Kurt Angle.

 Other media

 Jordan appears as a playable character in the video games WWE 2K17, WWE 2K18, and WWE 2K19.
+His entrance motion and finisher the “Back Suplex Neckbreaker” is still in the WWE 2K games.

 Personal life

 Everhart married April Elizabeth on March 17, 2017.
-They reside in Land O’ Lakes, Florida, and have a daughter named Ava Rose (born June 21, 2020).
+They reside in Land O’ Lakes, Florida, and have a daughter born on June 21, 2020.

 He is good friends with his former tag team partner Chad Gable, who he says is "like a brother" to him.